 - Joint catching or locking with movement

 - Body computed tomography (CT): CT scanning combines special x-ray equipment with sophisticated computers to produce multiple images of the inside of the body.
-For people with arthritis, CT is typically used for examining joints that are deep in the body and difficult to assess with conventional x-ray.
+For people with arthritis, CT is typically used for examining joints that are deep in the body and difficult to assess with conventional x-ray, especially in the spine or pelvis.

 - Musculoskeletal magnetic resonance imaging (MRI): MRI uses a powerful magnetic field, radio frequency pulses and a computer to produce detailed pictures of the body.
 The advantage of MRI is that it shows both the bones and the surrounding tissues – including cartilage, ligaments and the inner lining of the joints.
 MRI is frequently used to discover abnormalities in the soft tissue components of joints (which are invisible on x-ray) to determine whether treatment is effective and to look for disease complications.